-The Governor is the former chairman of the Interstate Oil and Gas Compact Commission (IOGCC), Southern States Energy Board (SSEB) and the Southern Regional Education Board.
+The Governor is the former Chairman of the National Governors Association.
+He is also he former co-chair of the Council of Governors and the former chairman of the Interstate Oil and Gas Compact Commission (IOGCC), Southern States Energy Board (SSEB), and the Southern Regional Education Board.

 Governor Hutchinson grew up on a small farm in Gravette.
 He is a graduate of the University of Arkansas law school.
 He and his wife, Susan, have been married 49 years.
 They have four children and seven grandchildren.